 When classes are in session, you walk from your car to the parking lot, from your office to class, the student union, to the library, to various committee meetings, plus pacing around while teaching, so you cover 5 or more miles a day easily on top of your daily run.
 In the summer, your daily run is all the cardio you get.

 Solution: Spend more time at the gym, particularly if it's a gay gym where you can do more than work out.

-Come on, the outdoors are what you go through to get places.
-What's the fun in spending time there?
 Yet your friends get upset when you "waste" a day indoors, and drag you off for swimming, boating, canoeing, or just wandering about.